umayangag/nexoan/opengin/core-api/README.md

 #### Run with Docker

-`Dockerfile.crud` refers to just running the
+`Dockerfile.core` refers to just running the

 Make sure to create a network for this work since we need every other service to be accessible hence we place them in the same network.